-- 5. Select the subsection that contains the timed exam. - 6.
+- 5. For Special Exam, select the subsection that contains the timed or proctored exam. - 6.
 For Allowance Type, select Additional Time (minutes). - 7.
-In the Additional Time field, enter the number of extra minutes that you are granting the learner.
+In the Additional Time field, enter the number of extra minutes that you want to grant to the learner.

-Note: Enter a whole number greater than 0.
+Note: You must enter a whole number greater than 0.

-- 8. Enter the learner's Username or Email. - 9.
+- 8. For Username or Email, enter the learner's information. - 9.
 Select Save.